Mademola-hub/DSA-documentation2-Excel-project/README.md

 Most of the items in this dataset fall into the **higher price range** (above ₹500).
 ✅ This suggests that the dataset focuses more on **mid to high-end products**, rather than budget items.

-## 11.How does the rating relate to the level of discount?
+## 11. How does the rating relate to the level of discount?

 **Relationship Between Rating and Discount**

 ### 🔧 Steps

  ## A. Created Discount Buckets

    Added a new column to group `Discount%` into ranges like **0–10%**, **11–20%**, ..., **91–100%**.

    **Formula used in Excel:**